-There is nothing “common” about this plant.
+Despite the name, there is nothing “common” about this plant!
 The rose-pink hue of the flower is really astounding.
 Each flower has 5 pink petals and 5 stamens with yellow anthers.
 The central yellow style is split in two, adding a festive “pop” to the center of the flower.
 At the base of each petal is a splash of yellow outlined in red; the net effect is a delightful star pattern.
-I hearby rename this wildflower “Pretty in Pink”!

 Flowering in July through September, this native biennial prefers moist soils and sunny locations.
 Of the flowers pictured in the gallery below, I found the first group growing in full sun near a pond at Glen Alton, in Giles County, Virginia.
 The remaining flowers were found along a rocky slope/roadside ditch near the Deerfield Trail in Blacksburg.

-The plant is a member of the Gentian family.
+This plant is a member of the Gentian family.
 The flowers close up at night and re-open each morning.
+Sweet!